-Professional Associations
+Select Professional Associations:

-American Criminal Justice Association

-National Criminal Justice Association

-The American Parole and Probation Association

-American Correctional Association
+American Criminal Justice Association National Criminal Justice Association The American Parole and Probation Association American Correctional Association

-National Narcotic Officers' Associations' Coalition

-Academy of Criminal Justice Services

-National Association of Legal Assistants
+National Narcotic Officers' Associations' Coalition Academy of Criminal Justice Services National Association of Legal Assistants

 This information represents possible occupations and strategies for careers with this major.
 As with any job or career, there may be additional qualifications or experience needed.
-For more information and options, make an appointment with Career & Leadership Development or check out our online resources on our website or on myUNW, Career & Leadership Development tab.
+For more information and options, make an appointment with Career Development or check out our online resources on our website or on theROCK, Career Development tab.